-- Help your teen make healthy choices while encouraging him to make his own decisions.
+- Help your teen make healthy choices while encouraging them to make their own decisions.

-- Respect your teen’s opinions and take into account her thoughts and feelings.
-It is important that she knows you are listening to her.
+- Respect your teen’s opinions and take into account their thoughts and feelings.
+It is important that they know you are listening to them.

-- When there is a conflict, be clear about goals and expectations (like getting good grades, keeping things clean, and showing respect), but allow your teen input on how to reach those goals (like when and how to study or clean)
+- When there is conflict, be clear about goals and expectations (like getting good grades, keeping things clean, and showing respect), but allow your teen to give input on how to reach those goals (like when and how to study or clean.)

 - Make sure your teen knows about the importance of wearing seat belts.
 Motor vehicle crashes are the leading cause of death among 12- to 14-year-olds.

-- Encourage your teen to wear a helmet when riding a bike or a skateboard or using inline skates; riding on a motorcycle, snowmobile, or all-terrain vehicle; or playing contact sports.
-Injuries from sports and other activities are common.
+- Encourage your teen to wear a helmet when riding a bike, skateboarding, or skating; riding on a motorcycle, snowmobile, or all-terrain vehicle; or playing contact sports.
+Injuries from sports and activities are common.

 - Talk with your teen about the dangers of drugs, drinking, smoking, and risky sexual activity.
-Ask him what he/she knows and thinks about these issues, and share your thoughts and feelings with them.
+Ask them what they know and think about these issues, and share your thoughts and feelings with them.
 Listen to what they say and answer questions honestly and directly.

 - Talk with your teen about the importance of having friends who are interested in positive activities.
-Encourage your teen to avoid peers who pressure him/her to make unhealthy choices.
+Encourage your teen to avoid peers who pressure them to make unhealthy choices.

 - Know where your teen is and whether an adult is present.
-Make plans with him/her to call you to check in and know where you can find them/what time you expect them home.
+Make plans with them to call you to check in.
+Know where you can find them and what time you expect them home.

-- Set clear rules for your teen for when they are home alone.
-Talk about such issues as having friends at the house, how to handle situations that can be dangerous (emergencies, fire, drugs, sex, etc.), and completing homework or household tasks.
+- Set clear rules for your teen when they are home alone.
+Talk about issues like having friends at the house, how to handle situations that can be dangerous (emergencies, fire, drugs, sex, etc.), and completing homework or household tasks.

 - Encourage your teen to be physically active.
-He/she might join a team sport or take up an individual sport.
+They may be interested in joining a team sport or taking up an individual sport.
 Helping with household tasks such as mowing the lawn, walking the dog, or washing the car will also keep your teen active.

-- Meal time is very important for families.
+- Make meal time a priority.
 Eating together helps teens make better choices about the foods they eat, promotes healthy weight, and gives your family members time to talk with each other.

-- Limit screen time for your child to no more than 1 to 2 hours per day of quality programming, at home, school, or after-school care.
+- Limit screen time to no more than 1 to 2 hours per day of quality programming.

 - Have more ability for complex thought.